oceanumeric/oceanumeric.github.io/docs/blog/2022/web-scraping-summary.md

 Every time you run `console.save([your_data])`, your browser will automatically download the data into a `json` file called `webdata.json`.

+## Javascript framework

+If you are seeking for a Javascript framework that provides a high-level API to control Chrome or Chromium over the DevTools Protocol, you can use [Puppeteer](https://pptr.dev/).

 __References:__
 <br>